Setting up Unity with Vim on Linux ('26 Update)

 Unity

 From the Unity Editor, in Edit -> Preferences -> External Tools select VSCode (likely /usr/bin/code).
-Below, tick the following:
+Tick all of the boxes below and hit Regenerate Project Files.

-Bonus Round: Vim
+Vim

 After installing, adapt the languageserver section of your coc-settings.json as follows: